prasanthreddylomada/News_Blog/README.md

 ---

-## Overview
+## Modules

 - **news-source**: Watches for new articles in `$sources` at periodic intervals of `$sleep_time_minutes`.
 Makes an entry in DB (via `backend-server`) and Notifys `news_flow`.
 - **news_flow**: Queues articles received from `news-sources`.
 Calls `agent-wrapper` to generate Summary, Entities, Location Analysis.
 - **agent-wrapper**: API end point for Ai Agent.
 Given article link, performs Summarization, Named Entity Recognition & Location Analysis.
-Updates enty in DB (via `backend-server`) with information extracted by Ai Agent.
+Updates entry in DB (via `backend-server`) with information extracted by Ai Agent.
 - **backend-server**: Interface to access MongoDb database, accessed by `news-source`, `agent-wrapper` & `frontend`.
 - **frontend**: A React application that displays the processed news articles to end users.

 All the units perform independently, it is very easy to add a new module.
 Also, no hardcoding was done, all important variables are stored in respective config files.
-Do Check Them Out !!.
+Do Check Them Out !!

 ---